Middle Eastern Languages and Cultures

 Preliminary Exams

-The department requires that its doctoral students pass comprehensive written preliminary examinations before proceeding to the comprehensive oral qualifying examination (QE).
+The department requires that its doctoral students pass comprehensive written preliminary examinations before proceeding to the oral qualifying examination (QE).
 Students are eligible to take the written examinations after completing all prior requirements for the PhD.
-Students must complete one written preliminary examination for each subject area specified in the application sent to the Graduate Division to be covered during the comprehensive qualifying examinations.
+Students must complete one written preliminary examination for each subject area specified in the application sent to the Graduate Division to be covered during the comprehensive PhD examinations.
 Three comprehensive written examinations are required, therefore, to cover the student's major subject area and two minor areas.
 The preliminary examinations may be of any written form determined by the examiners, but it is suggested that they should consist of a choice of not more than three from a wide range of essay questions.
 Students should consult with their committee members well in advance concerning the form that each examination will take.

-For all students in the department specializing in a language concentration (Cuneiform Studies, Hebrew, Arabic or Persian Language and Literatures), the comprehensive written preliminary examinations will include examinations in at least two Middle or Near (ancient) Eastern languages.
+For all students in the department specializing in a language concentration (Cuneiform Studies, Arabic or Persian Language and Literatures), the comprehensive written preliminary examinations will include examinations in at least two Middle or Near (ancient) Eastern languages.
 Egyptology students should pass a separate ancient Egyptian language exam in two parts prior to sitting for their comprehensive PhD examinations.

 Qualifying Examination